 Hildene, The Lincoln Family Home

-I am not a history buff in any way but I do love a giant house overlooking beautifully landscaped gardens sitting high enough up among the Green Mountains that you felt like you should start singing ‘The Hills are Alive’.
-And, I must say, even the history part was fairly interesting.
+I am not a history buff but I still found it fascinating.
+It is also beautiful architecture overlooking beautifully landscaped gardens sitting high enough up among the Green Mountains that you felt like you should start singing ‘The Hills are Alive’.

 There is a long driveway to get into the grounds of Hildene.
 As we drove in I just imagined a horse trying to drag a plow along in the winter.
 Later we found that it was primarily the family’s summer home as they wintered in Chicago, so plowing the driveway wasn’t their main challenge.